 Current Research On Diabetes | How It Affects Your Body

 Diabetes is a dreadful disease that wreaks destruction on your body.
 Diabetes wreaks destruction on the endocrine system.
 If your pancreas is not able to produce or utilize glucose, it could result in a condition called diabetic ketoacidosis.
 This can cause extreme thirst, excess urination, unconsciousness, and the worst death.

 - Cause damage to the kidney – Your kidney has the responsibility of filtering the waste from the body.
-Diabetes could cause kidney disorder, which can cause severely damaged kidneys and probably the call for dialysis.
+Diabetes could cause kidney disorders, which can cause severely damaged kidneys and probably call for dialysis.

 - Can cause stroke and heart disease – The disease amplifies the danger of developing high blood pressure, which afterward damages your heart.
 High levels of glucose in the blood can cause fatty deposits on the walls of the blood vessel.
 This can eventually cause the hardening of the blood vessels.